 I'm not really sure how to describe Spinacles without making a really bad pun to do with getting dizzy or being in a spin.
 It is based on the classic game concept of matching up groups of coloured balls to make them burst; only instead of doing it in columns, the balls rotate freely around a pivot in the centre of the screen and expand outwards rather than upwards.

-The aim of the game is to clear all the balls in each level by matching them up into groups of three or more of the same colour.
+The aim of the game is to clear all the balls in each level (15 total, by the way) by matching them up into groups of three or more of the same colour.
 However, by firing new balls at the structure in the centre you will cause it to pitch and rotate around the pivot they are attached to.
 The game ends when the structure in the middle gets so big that one of the balls attached to it touches the edges of the screen.

 The controls are very simple; use your mouse to move the little aiming arrow and then click the left mouse button to fire.
 You can switch between the two available queued up colours of balls by pressing the space bar, and you can swap back and forth as many times as you like before firing.